Siddharth-14/Front-End_Training/tasks.md

     - Read up on template tag in HTML
 - Feb 11
     - Read up some properties of https://developer.mozilla.org/en-US/docs/Web/API/Window
+    - Read up on the 'unload' event
-    - Read up on the unload event
+    - Read up on the 'change' event